 The GSP monitoring program for groundwater quality will provide the GSA with a comprehensive understanding of groundwater quality in the Subbasin and identify areas with degraded water quality.
-This data will be used by the GSA to develop future PMA, as necessary, to address areas with degraded water quality.
+This data will be used by the GSA to develop future PMAs, as necessary, to address areas with degraded water quality.

-Currently, the state of migration of TDS is unknown and therefore it is not possible to quantify the impact from the MO on adjacent subbasins.
+Currently, the state of migration of TDS is unknown and therefore it is not possible to quantify the impact from the MOs on adjacent subbasins.
 As more data is collected, the impact to adjacent subbasins will be reassessed.
-However, the MO for TDS have been set to the same limit as the surrounding subbasins of Antelope, Los Molinos and Corning and below those set for Vina so no negative impacts are anticipated.